Thaneesha/learning/README.md

 # learning project with AWS and Python
 # learning project with AWS and Python
 # learning project with AWS and Python
-# learning project with AWS and Python
-# learning project with AWS and Python
-# learning project with AWS and Python
-# learning project with AWS and Python
-# learning project with AWS and Python
-# learning project with AWS and Python